GeoscienceAustralia/ptha/misc/probabilistic_inundation_tonga2020/analysis/probabilistic_inundation/README.md

 This folder contains various scripts to do probabilistic inundation computations.

-Rasters depicting the tsunami inundation depth around Tongatpu with a 10% and 2% chance of exceedance in 50 years are provided for download.
+Among the outputs, we provide a separate download of sasters depicting the tsunami inundation depth around Tongatpu with a 10% and 2% chance of exceedance in 50 years.
 We provide the [results using a background sea-level of 0m MSL](http://dapds00.nci.org.au/thredds/fileServer/fj6/PTHA/Tonga_2020/alternate_ptha18_tonga_MSL0.zip), as well as the same [results using a more conservative background sea-level of 0.8m MSL](http://dapds00.nci.org.au/thredds/fileServer/fj6/PTHA/Tonga_2020/alternate_ptha18_tonga_MSL0.8.zip).
+These correspond to the results using regular importance sampling, as opposed to self-normalised importance sampling.
+The codes herein to the computations for both cases, and while both cases give similar results we suggest to preference the regular importance sampling results when computing depth exceedance-rates (see discussion of each estimator at the end of the [scenario sampling tutorial](../../../../ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md)).

 ## Key files